What is Hanford?

 Is there a cost associated with requesting a speaker to come to our organization?

 No, there is not a cost to your organization.
-The Department of Energy or one of the contractor companies covers all costs associated with our Speakers Bureau program.
+DOE covers all costs associated with our Speakers Bureau program.

 How long is a presentation?

 We will work with you to meet your organization’s needs and schedule.
 The most frequent request is for a 20 – 25 minute presentation followed by a question and answer period.

-How can I arrange for a speaker to come speak with my organization?
+How can I arrange for a speaker to come speak with my organization/school?

 If you are interested in arranging for a presentation or learning more about the Hanford Speakers Bureau, you may contact us by: